AlaguVarshini118/AlaguVarshini118/README.md

 ### 👩‍💻 About Me

-- 🔭 I’m a **Full Stack Web Developer** skilled in the **MERN stack** with a strong understanding of **DevOps with AWS**.
+🔭 I’m a Frontend Web Developer with expertise in React, Node.js, and AI/ML applications.
-- 💡 My primary focus is on writing **clean, elegant, and efficient code** to deliver high-quality web applications.
+💡 My focus is on crafting high-performance, user-centric applications that solve real-world problems with innovative solutions.
-- 📈 I'm passionate about leveraging **cutting-edge technologies** to create innovative solutions.
+📈 I enjoy exploring and applying emerging technologies like Computer Vision, Deep Learning, and NLP to create impactful, future-forward solutions.
-- 🤝 If you're looking for a dedicated Full Stack Developer, let's **connect**!
+🤝 If you’re looking for a dedicated developer to bring your ideas to life, let’s connect!

 ---